Robotica - IV: Control Inside The Panopticon

 Portrait Of St Paul.
 100 by 80 cm C print signed Stanza.
 2008

-TechnologyGroup of fully programme self built robots wander around, programmed to avoid one another and to try to escape..
+TechnologyGroup of fully programmed self built robots wander around, programmed to avoid one another and to try to escape..

 Film the robots in action.

-Exhibition Le Bains Numerique 4. in Paris June 2009 organised by B>D>S> nine large canvases produced over nine days......available for further exhibition.
+Le Bains Numerique 4. in Paris June 2009

 Nine very large robot paintings are now available for further exhibition.